embrace-vim/vim-goto-file-sh/README.rst

 Note that you'll need to update the repo manually (e.g., ``git pull`` occasionally).

-- If you'd like to be able to update from within Vim, checkout
+- If you'd like to be able to update from within Vim, you could use
   |vim-plug|_.

-  - You could then skip the steps above and register this plugin like this, e.g.:
+  - You could then skip the steps above and register the plugin like this, e.g.:

 .. code-block:: vim